Patients on committees, boards and project groups

 Below is a short video showing how the group influenced and helped shape a local engagement exercise:

 All steering group members have been offered training to ensure that they understand their roles, the commissioning process as well as gaining an understanding of how the whole mental health system interlinks.

-The group are also keen to develop links with other service user groups and have met with the Recovery for All group at Birmingham and Solihull Mental Health Foundation Trust to establish if there is any possibility of carrying out joint work
+The group is keen to develop links with other service user groups and has met with the Recovery for All group at Birmingham and Solihull Mental Health Foundation Trust to establish if there is any possibility of carrying out joint work.

-- Supported the design of ‘Early Help’ offer
+- Supporting the design of ‘early help’ offer

-- Being part of the decision making process - involvement on mental health governance, Programme Delivery Board, urgent care and primary care task and finish groups.
+- Being part of governance and decision making process e.g. involvement in mental health governance, programme delivery board, urgent care and primary care task and finish groups

-- Presentations to the Mental Health System Strategy Board.
+- Presenting to the Mental Health System Strategy Board.